 Practices are struggling to obtain PPE.
 If such a shortage could close down your practice, you may have to triage patients to ensure that adequate PPE is available for patients whose appointments are most urgent.
 If your facility is concerned about a potential or imminent shortage of PPE, the CDC recommends you alert your state/local health department and local healthcare coalition, as they are best positioned to help facilities troubleshoot through temporary shortages.
 You can also report the shortage to the FDA at email@example.com.

-CDC urges Dental Health Care Personnel (DHCP) concerned about healthcare supply for PPE to monitor Healthcare Supply of Personal Protective Equipment for updated guidance, and to be familiar with the Interim Infection Prevention and Control Recommendations.
+CDC urges Health Care Personnel (DHCP) concerned about PPE supply to monitor Healthcare Supply of Personal Protective Equipment for updated guidance, and to be familiar with the Interim Infection Prevention and Control Recommendations.

 - CDC’s guidance for single-use disposable facemasks has not changed.
 These masks are tested and regulated by the FDA as single use items.

 - Change masks between patients, or during patient treatment if the mask becomes wet.